Skip to main content

 Purpose: Community-verified educational guide

 This chapter covers deeper operational context for experienced hunters.
-The basics — Store Pulse, ZMA, and the $.02 signal — are introduced in earlier chapters.
+The basics — Store Pulse, ZMA, and the ending-in-.02 signal — are introduced in earlier chapters.
 Here you will find the operational logic behind what you see in-store.

 Internal terms you will see